ShresthakumarBishal/simple-date-selector/README.md

 ---

 ## 7. License
-This library is licensed under the MIT License.
-See the LICENSE file for more details.
+This library is licensed under the ISC License.